piaodazhu/gotcc/README.md

 # gotcc

 🤖 `gotcc` is a Golang package for Task Concurrency Control.
-It allows you to define tasks, their dependencies, and the controller will run the tasks concurrently while respecting the dependencies.
+It allows you to define tasks and their dependencies, then the controller will run the tasks concurrently while respecting the dependencies.

 Features of `gotcc`
 - Automatic task concurrency control based on dependency declarations.